digvijaygole777/Bank-Marketing-Analysis/README.md

 ### - Conclusion:

-*We will perform prediction and sentimental analysis on the Bank Marketing Data Set.*
+*We will develop classification model that can predict accurately whether the client will subscribe term deposit.*

 # Contributors: